Omni Tax Help

 The markers of a legitimate firm:

-• Licensed professionals on staff.
-Enrolled agents, CPAs, or tax experts with IRS practice authority.
+• Federally authorized professionals on staff.
+Enrolled Agents, CPAs, or tax attorneys with IRS practice authority.
 Not salespeople who hand you off to an outsourced resolution team.

 • Written agreements.
 A clear engagement letter that explains what work will be done and on what terms.
 No vague promises about outcomes.